Bill Joy: Early career

 Joy was born in the Detroit suburb of Farmington Hills, Michigan, to William Joy, a school vice-principal and counselor, and Ruth Joy.
 He earned a Bachelor of Science in electrical engineering from the University of Michigan and a Master of Science in electrical engineering and computer science from the University of California, Berkeley, in 1979.

-While a graduate student at Berkeley, he worked for Fabry's Computer Systems Research Group CSRG on the Berkeley Software Distribution (BSD) version of the Unix operating system.
+While a graduate student at Berkeley, he worked for Fabry's Computer Systems Research Group (CSRG) on the Berkeley Software Distribution (BSD) version of the Unix operating system.
 He initially worked on a Pascal compiler left at Berkeley by Ken Thompson, who had been visiting the university when Joy had just started his graduate work.

 He later moved on to improving the Unix kernel, and also handled BSD distributions.
 Some of his most notable contributions were the ex and vi editors and the C shell.
 Joy's prowess as a computer programmer is legendary, with an oft-told anecdote that he wrote the vi editor in a weekend.
 Joy denies this assertion.
 A few of his other accomplishments have also been sometimes exaggerated; Eric Schmidt, CEO of Novell at the time, inaccurately reported during an interview in PBS's documentary Nerds 2.0.1 that Joy had personally rewritten the BSD kernel in a weekend.

-He also wrote cat -v in 1980 which Rob Pike and Brian W. Kernighan wrote went against Unix philosophy.
+In 1980, he also wrote cat -v, about which Rob Pike and Brian W. Kernighan wrote that it went against Unix philosophy.

 According to a Salon article, during the early 1980s, DARPA had contracted the company Bolt, Beranek and Newman (BBN) to add TCP/IP to Berkeley UNIX.
 Joy had been instructed to plug BBN's stack into Berkeley Unix, but he refused to do so, as he had a low opinion of BBN's TCP/IP.
 So, Joy wrote his own high-performance TCP/IP stack.
 According to John Gage:

 Rob Gurwitz, who was working at BBN at the time, disputes this version of events.

 Sun Microsystems

-In 1982, after the firm had been going for six months, Joy was brought in with full co-founder status at Sun Microsystems.
+In 1982, after the firm had been going for six months, Joy, Sun's sixteenth employee, was brought in with full co-founder status at Sun Microsystems.
 At Sun, Joy was an inspiration for the development of NFS, the SPARC microprocessors, the Java programming language, Jini/JavaSpaces, and JXTA.

 In 1986, Joy was awarded a Grace Murray Hopper Award by the ACM for his work on the Berkeley UNIX Operating System.

 On September 9, 2003, Sun announced Joy was leaving the company and that he "is taking time to consider his next move and has no definite plans".